Creative Carbon Scotland

 Event Details

-We want to remove barriers to participation in these events and are happy to make adjustments to prevent people being excluded.
-If you have any accessibility requirements, please state these when signing up or get in touch by email if you would like to provide more information or ask any questions.
-Please see our Safe Working Spaces Statement for more information.’
+We want to remove barriers to participation in these events and are happy to make adjustments to prevent people from being excluded.
+Please inform us of accessibility requirements during the registration process or get in touch by email if you would like to provide more information or ask any questions.
+Please see our Safe Working Spaces Statement for more information.

-If you have any questions about the event or want to know more, please get in touch with [email protected]
+If you have any questions about the event or want to know more, please get in touch with [email protected].

 This event is taking place as part of Creative Carbon Scotland’s Green Tease event series, part of the culture/SHIFT programme.